Ecosystems

 Prize pool logic and distribution rules

-Campaign parameters are reviewed and approved to ensure alignment and fairness.
+All campaign parameters are reviewed and approved to ensure alignment, fairness, and system integrity.

 Users complete quests across ecosystem projects.

-Large ecosystems can generate hundreds of thousands to millions of quest completions within a single campaign.
+Large ecosystems can generate substantial amounts of quest completions within a single campaign.

-Each quest completion contributes to the total campaign value, which is tracked and verifiable.
+Each quest completion contributes to the total campaign value, which is tracked and verifiable through Arkada’s infrastructure.

-A default portion (typically 20%) of the total value generated by quest completions is allocated to a dedicated ecosystem prize pool.
+A default portion (typically up to 20%) of the total quest-driven value is allocated to a dedicated ecosystem prize pool.

-It is derived directly from actual user participation, aligning incentives naturally.
+The prize pool is derived directly from actual user participation.

-The prize pool is distributed to participants based on individual value contribution.
+The prize pool is distributed to participants based on individual contribution performance.

-Contribution is scored using Arkada’s internal scoring mechanisms, designed to:
+Contribution performance is calculated using Arkada’s internal logic designed to:

 reflect real participation,